pallets/jinja/docs/templates.rst

 lost.
 If the information is lost escaping will take place which means that you could end up with double escaped contents.

-Double escaping is easy to avoid however, just relay on the tools Jinja2 provides and don't use builtin Python constructs such as the string modulo operator.
+Double escaping is easy to avoid however, just rely on the tools Jinja2 provides and don't use builtin Python constructs such as the string modulo operator.